apache/hudi/website/docs/docker_demo.md

 $ mvn docker-compose:down
 ```

-If you want to bring up the docker containers, use
+If you want to bring up the Docker containers, use
 ```java
 $ cd hudi-integ-test
 $ mvn docker-compose:up -DdetachedMode=true